spracing/spracingpixelosd/ReadMe.md

 There are also two connections to ADC1 for VIDEO_IN and VIDEO_OUT, these can be used to see if a camera is connected, measure sync pulse or black-level voltages and check video output generation.

+### Component selection

+All components, in the reference schematic can of course be changed, optimized or substituted at will.

+The reference design is optimized for the lowest BOM count, using the cheapest and most-available parts at the time.
+Over time availability and prices change, so feel free to do what is necessary for your project when using the schematics.

+However, be aware that:

+* The resistor values are all specific to the diode and video filter.
+Changing the diode will require re-verification of voltages and video signal pixel generation timing/quality.
+* The resistor and capacitor values on the RC sync filter are CRITICAL.
+* The analog switch was the fastest that was available at the time, and handles negative voltages.
+Using a slower one will reduce or break pixel generation timing/quality.
+Using one without negative voltage handling limits compatability to cameras with a 0v or positive sync voltage only.
+Be aware that older video equipment uses a ~ -0.3v sync voltage, and 0v black level.
+* MCU can be changed, but check peripheral interconnect matrix and finer details of peripheral interconnect signals that your chosen MCU has.

+#### MCU selection

+* H730 is a really-good choice for any non-flight control application as it cheap and handles it with ease.
+* L4 is a great choice for basic integration with a VTX for example, with FC->VTX communication over a UART.
+* If you want a single MCU solution for FC+OSD, with no external flash, then the H723/H733 are great.
+* If you want the cheapest possible FC+OSD solution, and need a lot of flash, then the H730 is great, and has the fastest clock speed at 520-550Mhz.
+* If you want a cheap FC+OSD solution and need a lot of RAM, then the H750 is great, but slower than the H723/730/733.
+* If you want a good all round FC+OSD solution, with lots of flash and RAM then the H743/H753 are good candidates as they have more RAM and flash than the H723/H730/H733 but run slower at 480Mhz.
+* A CPU with support for memory mapped flash is good if you want lots of static graphics/artwork, as you can use a QUADSPI or OCTOSPI flash and write code to copy directly from external flash into the framebuffer.
+Probably also via DMA too.

 ### Interrupts

 Missing an interrupt is BAD.